ZpokenWeb3/zk-light-client-implementation/README.md

 `Computed BP hash CdXTGjuJgpwEMQzKDxirXSvcZr6fxMc9SFWMm8MgnKrY `

-4) Calculated hash_borsh have to be equal to the next_bp_hash for all blocks from the previous epochs.
+4) Calculated hash_borsh has to be equal to the next_bp_hash for all blocks from the previous epochs.
 So lets query block info for the block from the previous epoch supposing that there is [43200 blocks in one epoch](https://docs.near.org/concepts/basics/epoch).
 ```
     const BLOCKS_IN_EPOCH: u128 = 43_200;